exasol/extension-manager/doc/design.md

 Rationale:

-As described in [`dsn~extension-components~1`](#components-of-an-extension) an extensions may require files in BucketFS.
+As described in [`dsn~extension-components~1`](#components-of-an-extension) an extension may require files in BucketFS.
 The path to the BucketFS location depends on the Exasol database deployment.

 Needs: impl, utest, itest